datalad-handbook/book/docs/basics/101-106-nesting.rst

 and this re-use is possible and simple precisely because all of the information is kept within a (sub)dataset.

-Navigate back into ``longnow`` and try to find the highlighted hash in the subdataset's history:
+Navigate back into ``longnow`` and try to find the highlighted shasum in the subdataset's history:

 .. runrecord:: _examples/DL-101-106-2